iulian-stan/OpenGL-Playground/README.md

-Following "OpenGL for Beginners" tutorial from https://ogldev.org/.
+Following "OpenGL for Beginners" tutorial from [OGDEV](https://ogldev.org/).

+Each exercise is added on a separate branch.